msaroff/bbCodeWebEx/README.md

 Wrote the program bbCodeXtra (https://addons.mozilla.org/en-US/firefox/addon/bbcodextra/), which (with his permission) this program hews to as closely as possible.

+Additionally, I am using the internatinal language codes he maintained for bbCodeXtra, as well as an almost direct copy of the code he used to generate lists.

 #### Niklas Gollenstede \[NilkasG]
 Wrote the code used to access the contents of the clipboard, available at https://github.com/NiklasGollenstede/es6lib/, specifically the dom.js file.